dgraph-io/dgraph/wiki/content/deploy/index.md

 Example: Requesting a disk size of 250Gi with this storage class would provide 12.5K IOPS.

+### Removing a Dgraph Pod

+In the event that you need to completely remove a pod (e.g., its disk got corrupted and data cannot be recovered), you can use the `/removeNode` API to remove the node from the cluster.
+With a Kubernetes StatefulSet, you'll need to remove the node in this order:

+1. Call `/removeNode` to remove the Dgraph instance from the cluster (see [More about Dgraph Zero]({{< relref "#more-about-dgraph-zero" >}})).
+The removed instance will immediately stop running.
+Any further attempts to join the cluster will fail for that instance since it has been removed.
+2. Remove the PersistentVolumeClaim associated with the pod to delete its data.
+   This prepares the pod to join with a clean state.
+3. Restart the pod.
+This will create a new PersistentVolumeClaim to create new data directories.

+When an Alpha pod restarts in a replicated cluster, it will join as a new member of the cluster, be assigned a group and an unused index from Zero, and receive the latest snapshot from the Alpha leader of the group.

+When a Zero pod restarts, it must join the existing group with an unused index ID.
+The index ID is set with the `--idx` flag.
+This may require the StatefulSet configuration to be updated.

 ## More about Dgraph

 On its HTTP port, a Dgraph Alpha exposes a number of admin endpoints.